Speak to a team member now

 Just as important is diversification.
 Spreading your investments across regions, industries, and asset types helps cushion your portfolio against shocks in any one area.
 It’s your best defence against the unexpected and trade tariffs certainly count as that.

-Pensions and retirement planning: Stay the course
+Pensions and retirement planning: stay the course

 For pension investors, the recent volatility may feel unsettling.
 But reacting impulsively by cutting contributions or changing strategy could lock in losses and harm your future retirement income.